Part 13: Installing Themes And Plug-ins

-To have a good looking quality website you need to pick a good theme to help both your visitors and the search engines.
-The theme also needs to have certain and very important characteristics.
-I have listed these below:
+You need to pick a good theme to help both your visitors and the search engines.
+The theme also needs to have certain, very important characteristics:

-People search on PCs with different sizes of screens, Laptops, Tablets and Smart Phones.
-They all have different sizes of screens.
-It is important that the theme you pick is responsive and automatically makes viewing your website friendly for visitors, irrespective of what device they are using.
+People search on devices with different sizes of screens: laptops, tablets and smart phones.
+It’s important that the theme you pick is responsive and automatically makes viewing your website friendly for visitors, irrespective of the device they’re using.

 - Fast Loading

-People searching on the Internet are generally impatient and will not wait around for a website to load.
+People are impatient and will not wait around for a website to load.
 The search engines also like websites that load quickly.

 - The Right Style